bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 # The Finite Atari Machine

-The Atari 2600 isn't the first video game console, it isn't even the first console with removable cartridges.
-Through accidents of history, or simplicity, or possibly greasing the right hands at Toys 'R Us, it is the first popular home gaming platform.

-This project explores a question no one asked, no one wanted, and is a massive waste of resources. **What if we tried to find every possible Atari 2600 game?** I'm effectively asking, "what if we put a billion monkeys in a GPU and asked them to write a game for the Atari 2600?".
+This project explores a question no one asked, no one wanted, and is a massive waste of resources.
+I'm asking, "what if I put a billion monkeys in a GPU and asked them to write a game for the Atari 2600?".

-Thanks to advances in GPUs and AI, we can now write a Python script that brute-forces the 4KB ROM space and asks, "does this look like a game?"
+Thanks to advances in GPUs, AI, and Machine Learning, we can now (quickly) write a Python script that writes random garbage to the 4KB ROM space and asks, "does this look like a game?"
 This isn't nostalgia, mostly because my first console was an NES.
 This is about searching something so unfathomably large and seeing if there is _anything_ interesting out there.

 ## Problem Scope